 - ensuring accurate record keeping

 The SSC is linked to many outside school services (professionals, Dutch agencies) to support the students.
-Additionally, the SSC is linked to a school counsellor as the school’s specialist advisor.
-She can, where necessary:
+Additionally, the SSC is linked to a school counsellor, who is the school’s specialist advisor.
+The school counsellor advises the SSC, advises on testing procedures and also prepares recommendations for support.

 - monitoring behaviour